chirpy2605/voron/general/CraneFly/README.md

 - 2024-06-24 Added 2 additional holes to the top of the Cage for additional support for the Stress Relief mounts

-- 2024-06-24 Added extruder support for various mount patterns - some extruders may not fir within the dimensions of the arms
+- 2024-06-24 Added extruder support for various mount patterns - some extruders may not fit within the dimensions of the arms

 - 2024-06-24 Added Peck hotend flexure mounts - these should be considered ALPHA releases as they have had no printer mounted testing for this printer